networktester7/android-app/readme.md

 ## **Previous Updates:**

-Designed and implemented database interface
+Designed and implemented database interface.
-Added a search function
+Added a search function.
-Added the app to GitHub
+Added the app to GitHub.

 ## **Current Updates:**